 To stray away from standard examples, I’ll dive in with three of my own personal examples…

 #1 My old roommate bought thousands of dollars of video equipment to start his career as a cinematographer.
-He went to school for drama in university, and thought “enough is enough, I’m gonna do it” even though he was in his early 30s.
+He went to school for drama in university, and thought “enough is enough, I’m gonna do it” in his early 30s.
 He’s a very smart guy, but since buying all of the equipment years ago, he hasn’t completed anything.
 He hardly shoots.
-I know he still believes he’s destined to churn out blockbuster movies one day (should circumstances open up for it), but he’s approaching his mid 30s and has not uploaded a single thing to YouTube.
-He approaches cinematography as if he is a cinematographer – his future shots, his future scenes, movie ideas, etc.
+He’s now in his mid 30s and has not uploaded a single thing to YouTube.

 #2 My former coworker believes he is destined to be the CEO of a start up one day.
 He’s constantly on Tech Crunch, reading entrepreneurial news, and thinking of business ideas.
 I even attempted to start a business with him, but his inability to invest the time required for it (and inability to admit it) caused me to pull the plug.
 He has two kids and a wife, has to commute and hour and a half to work every day (each way), and is in his early 40s.
-He’s a smart dude, and genuinely believes that circumstances will eventually “open up” to allow his dream to become a reality, and that when they do, then he’ll be able to be that CEO he was always destined to be.
+He’s a smart dude, and genuinely believes that circumstances will eventually “open up” to allow his dream to become a reality, and that when they do, then he’ll be able to create his start up.